aayushk614/Mosquito-Net/README.md

 # MOSQUITO-NET
 ## About the project

-This repository hosts the source code of ** MOSQUITO-NET: A Deep Learning based CADx system for malaria diagnosis along with model interpretation using GradCam and CLass activation maps.**.
-This work has been published in [Expert Systems](https://onlinelibrary.wiley.com/journal/14680394).
+This repository hosts the source code of **MOSQUITO-NET: A Deep Learning based CADx system for malaria diagnosis along with model interpretation using GradCam and CLass activation maps.**
+This work
+has been published in [Expert Systems](https://onlinelibrary.wiley.com/journal/14680394).

 Automatic classification of AD using classical machine learning approaches can